Kingdom of Jesus Christ (church): History

-Before the establishment of the Kingdom of Jesus Christ (KJC) religious group, its founder Apollo Quiboloy was said to have gone on an exile to Tamayong for five years and later at Sitio Kitbog at the foot of Mount Matutum in South Cotabato.
-Quiboloy says that it was revelations from God through his dreams which led him to the foundation of the KJC.
+Before the establishment of the Kingdom of Jesus Christ (KOJC) religious group, its founder Apollo Quiboloy was said to have gone on an exile to Tamayong for five years and later at Sitio Kitbog at the foot of Mount Matutum in South Cotabato.
+Quiboloy says that it was revelations from God through his dreams which led him to the foundation of the KOJC.

 In fact, Quiboloy is a former member of the United Pentecostal Church of the Philippines, a Oneness Pentecostal denomination.

-Apollo Quiboloy's father, José, was already a Protestant (a member of the Christian and Missionary Alliance), but converted to Oneness Pentecostalism with four sons, who all became preachers and leaders in the United Pentecostal Church of the Philippines (UPCP), the largest Filipino Oneness Pentecostal church, which is affiliated to the U.S.-based United Pentecostal Church International.
-Apollo became president of the powerful UPCP youth organization in 1974, but was expelled from the UPCP in 1979 for unorthodox teachings.
+Apollo Quiboloy's father, José, was already a Protestant (a member of the Christian and Missionary Alliance), but converted to Oneness Pentecostalism with four sons, who all became preachers and leaders in the United Pentecostal Church of the Philippines (UPCP), the largest Filipino Oneness Pentecostal church and affiliate of the U.S.-based United Pentecostal Church International.
+Quiboloy became president of the powerful UPCP youth organization in 1974, but was expelled from the UPCP in 1979 for unorthodox teachings.
 He repented, apologized, and was accepted back into the fold in 1980 as pastor of the Agdao Church in Davao City, one of the historical UPCP churches.

-In 1985, Apollo was put again under investigation by the UPCP for his arrogant attitudes towards other pastors.
+In 1985, Quiboloy was put again under investigation by the UPCP for his arrogant attitudes towards other pastors.
 Rather than submitting to trial, he left the UPCP with some 15 followers on September 1, 1985, and started his own denomination.

-Apollo's church started on September 1, 1985, and Quiboloy's prayer house was situated along Villamor Street in Agdao, Davao City.
+Quiboloy's church started on September 1, 1985, and Quiboloy's prayer house was situated along Villamor Street in Agdao, Davao City.

-As of October 2016, the KJC Church reportedly claims to have 4 million tithed followers in the Philippines, and 2 million followers outside the country.
+On March 9, 2024, Sonshine Media Network International announced on X that former President Rodrigo Duterte was appointed as the KOJC's "administrator for all of its properties."
+SMNI has not released any proof or document to back this announcement.

+Starting on August 24, 2024, the Philippine National Police conducted a series of raids against the KOJC compound in Davao City.

 Beliefs

-The KJC believes that its founder, Apollo Quiboloy, is the "Appointed Son of God".
+The KOJC believes that its founder, Apollo Quiboloy, is the "Appointed Son of God".
 A self-described account of Quiboloy's birth involves God coming to his mother as a cloud to declare him as his son.
 Members of the church, also called "Kingdom citizens", believe that salvation is exclusive to its members.
 Such belief has been made as counter to mainstream Christianity.

+Membership

+The KOJC claims to have 8 million members worldwide in 2024.
+However this was disputed by former member Arlene Stone who states there are only 7,000 to 8,000 members worldwide from an unspecified international KOJC member.
+The Philippine National Police also supports this claim, stating that there are only 8,000 active members.
+In the Philippines, the KOJC is not among the explicitly recorded religious affiliations for respondents in the 2020 census by the Philippine Statistics Authority.